richytong/functionalthreading/README.md

 ### tflatmap(argument, function)
 ### tflatmap(function)
-Apply a flatmapper concurrently to each element of an list or tuple, concatenating the results.
+Apply a flatmapper concurrently to each element of a list or tuple, concatenating the results.

 A flatmapper is a function that specifies an element of the list or tuple, and returns a list, tuple, or single element.
 A returned list or tuple is concatenated onto the resulting list or tuple, while a returned single element is appended.
 Each flatmapper invocation happens in a separate thread.